 - any details about the abuser

 Report to the application or website

-Most apps and websites have built in reporting features, or an email to contact the administrators.
-Keep your privacy settings updated, and find out how use the untag, block and report features on applications and websites you use:
+Most apps and websites have built-in reporting features, or an email to contact the administrators.
+Keep your privacy settings updated, and find out how to use the untag, block and report features on applications and websites you use: